 |While on island we go to the library, A LOT!|

-Not only does the ipad offer all sorts of apps where kids can learn while playing, but we also use Osmo, which is a really neat gaming system that lets our girls interact with the ipad in a whole new way, making it even more “hands on”.
-This game has the girls playing with letters, numbers, art, and spacial concepts, using their brains and hands, so they aren’t just sitting and watching the ipad.
-Check out the video we made to get a better look at how it works.
+Not only does the iPad offer all sorts of apps where kids can learn while playing, but we also use Osmo.
+This is a really neat gaming system that lets our girls interact with the iPad in a whole new way.
+It makes the iPad even more “hands on”.
+This game has the girls playing with letters, numbers, art, spacial concepts, and using their brains and hands.
+They aren’t just sitting and watching the iPad.

 Again, tv time is supposed to be a “No No”.
 But let’s be realistic.
 Our kids often end up in front of the screen (computer) when they get up before us, or when we are anchoring the boat, or when we just need a few minutes of silence.
 It happens.
 But I still like to make it worth their while.